The importance of friendships

 The most important people in children’s lives are usually parents, siblings, other adults and other children with whom they have lots of contact.
 While the relationships with adults and siblings are very important, friendships with other children often have a big effect on the child’s social development.
-Friendships with other children can meet a lot of the child’s needs including:
+Friendships with other children can meet a lot of your child’s needs including:

 - companionship and recreation